benediktstroebl/inference-scaling-limits/README.md

 ### Sample collection

 To collect existing samples from the EvalPlus repository and generate new samples for additional models, we used their implementation provided [here](https://github.com/evalplus/evalplus/tree/937c46858cf8e687b31b5a728b7083d6e5a84971).
 For generating samples for our code quality experiments, we used the original implementation of the RACE benchmark provided [here](https://github.com/jszheng21/RACE/tree/3b8ee591abd5febd8ae8ec17c7b9907949c5e1d5).

-## Additional questions and details

-You can refer to the paper and its associated appendices for more details on our setup.
-You can contact us at stroebl@princeton.edu